Lawrence Dambudzo Mudehwe, Background, Career, Death - Pindula, Local Knowledge

 |+

-*When the system of ceremonial mayorship was abandoned in favour of executive mayorship he contested in the party primaries but lost and came second.
+* When the system of ceremonial mayorship was abandoned in favour of executive mayorship he contested in the party primaries but lost and came second.
 After party deliberations, it was decided that the winner of the party primaries did not have a good record and thus should not contest.
-Instead of filling the post with Lawrence who had come second in the primaries, another candidate was engaged which provoked another demonstration from Mutare residents who were backing Lawrence Mudehwe for the post.
-When he communicated to the ZANU PF leadership communicating his desire to square off with the candidate that had been opted for by the party, he was turned down forcing him to contest as an independent candidate.<ref name="interview"/> He went on to win the election and was immediately suspended by the party through communication from [[Didymus Mutasa]] who was a party bigwig in the province at the time.
+Instead of filling the post with Lawrence who had come second in the primaries, another candidate was engaged which provoked another demonstration from Mutare residents who were backing Lawrence Mudehwefor the post.
+When he communicated to the PFleadership his desire to square off with the candidate that had been opted for by the party, he was turned down forcing him to contest as an independent candidate. <ref name="interview"/> He went on to win the election and was immediately suspended by the party through communication from [[Didymus Mutasa]] who was a party in the province at the time.

-*In the 1999 election that followed after the expiry of Lawrence's term, the ZANU PF party introduced a different voting system in substitution which saw Mudehwe not making the cut to represent the party.
-It took another demonstration from Mutare constituents to get Lawrence to contest on his own again, and he went on to win which saw him in office until 2003, capping an illustrious political career.

-*In the 1999 election that followed after the expiry of Lawrence's term, the ZANU PF party introduced a different voting system in substitution which saw Mudehwe not making the cut to represent the party.
-It took another demonstration from Mutare constituents to get Lawrence to contest on his own again, and he went on to win which saw him in office until 2003, capping an illustrious political career.
+*In the 1999 election that followed after the expiry of Lawrence's term,

 |+